 Showers now form an integral part of any modern bathroom and there are now more options available than ever before.
-So, it’s essential that you plan your new bathroom carefully and precisely before you make a start.
+So, it’s essential that you plan your new bathroom carefully and precisely before making a start.
 Here we share some tips and advice on how to make the most of your showering experience.

 Check the water pressure

 Before choosing your new shower it’s vital that you find out whether your water pressure is low or high, as well as what the flow rates are like.
 Once you’re equipped with this information you’ll have a better understanding of what type of shower valve and shower head to opt for.
 Once you have determined this, you can then evaluate the available space for the shower enclosure.

 If you have low water pressure, a shower pump can be fitted to give a much needed boost.
 Choosing the right shower pump will depend on the type of tank that you have, whether it may be a hot or cold water tank or a combi boiler, as well as where it’s located in your home.
 Before choosing a shower pump it’s a good idea to ask an experienced plumber for advice as there are various types to select from.
 Getting the pressure correct is key to achieving the best possible experience from your shower.

 Having a spacious area to shower in is an important part of creating a luxurious experience.
 If you aren’t lucky enough to have plenty of room consider creating a wetroom or a wet area, which are both great options for enhancing a feeling of space.
 Having a wet area means that the space needs tanking and there are a variety of options available.
 If opting for a wetroom or wet area it’s recommended that you hire a professional to carry out the work to ensure trouble-free use.
 It’s vital that you choose the right tiles too, as some types create a very slippery surface when wet.
 Mosaics are a good option as they provide an eye-catching feature and reduce the risk of slipping.